hddm-devs/hddm/README.rst

 * HDDM 0.9.1 improved documentation for LAN models.
 Comprehensive tutorial using LAN included.
 Bugfixes for ``simulator_h_c()`` function.

+* HDDM 0.9.2 Major overhaul of the plotting functions under hddm.plotting.
+Old capabilities are preserved under hddm.plotting_old, but will be deprecated.
+             The new plotting functions replicate the existing functionality, but improve on various aspects of the plot and provide a more abstracted and extensible interface.
+             Fixes an error with posterior predictive sampling using hierarchical regression models based on LANs with ``HDDMnnRegressor()``. ``HDDMnnRegressor()`` now issues a single warning for boundary condition violations instead of flagging all occurences.

 Comparison to other packages
 ============================